 Work at Galilee School

-The learning environments at Galilee provide a range of opportunities for our students to re-engage with their learning and to constructively connect to their community by building their resilience, health, independence, and social and emotional life skills.
+The learning environments at the school provide a range of opportunities for our students to re-engage with their learning and to constructively connect to their community by building their resilience, health, independence, and social and emotional life skills.
 This not only changes their lives but impacts their future.